SoftwareAG/c8y-docs/content/apama/advanced-bundle/microservice-permissions.md

 If you have access to the microservice image (typically available only to operations), then you are able to extract the microservice image, modify the manifest, rebuild the microservice, and reupload the microservive to {{< product-c8y-iot >}} as an application in the Administration application.

 The manifest specifies CPU and memory resource usage.
-In some circumstances, these may need to be changed (different sizes of the microservice image are provided with different configurations).
+In some circumstances, these must be changed (different sizes of the microservice image are provided with different configurations).

 The manifest also specifies the permissions with which the microservice runs.
 This is the set of permissions that every request from EPL (or any other code running in the Apama-ctrl microservice) runs with.
 The Apama-ctrl microservice itself requires the following permissions: